amitde69/anomaly-operator/README.md

 ## What does a Detector object look like?

-`Detectors` are designed to be as sinple as possible, with some optional configuration options.
+`Detectors` are designed to be as simple as possible, with some optional configuration options.

 `Detectors` have their own custom resource: